kasper-piskorski/docs/pages/documentation/1-the-basics/grakn-knowledge-model.md

 ![A sample of a Grakn ontology involving entity, relation and role types.](/images/knowledge-model-fig2.png)

+*Figure 2: A sample of a Grakn ontology involving entity, relation and role types.*

 Note that no other forms of inheritance are currently supported in Grakn.
 All the explicitly represented constraints, together with the inherited ones, form complete schema templates for particular entity and relation types, which are used to guide the data entry process and to validate the consistency of the data with respect to the ontology (see details below).